Population model creation is a paid feature on the Play and Launch pricing plans. Visit the account page in the dashboard to upgrade.

 Population status flow

-When you create a population, it goes through several status stages:
+When you create a population, it goes through several status stages:1.
+Processing

 Initially, your population will have a status of Processing